 How to prove retaliation in the workplace

-That means that an environment where employees can safely speak up about workplace wrongdoing is far from achieved — and that any company committed to addressing harassment and discrimination in a meaningful way has a responsibility to prevent retaliation.
+This tells us that workplaces that encourage employees to safely speak up about wrongdoing aren’t as common as we’d like.
+Regardless, any company committed to addressing harassment and discrimination in a meaningful way has a responsibility to prevent retaliation.

 Even as companies increasingly encourage their employees to practice self-care, the potential for retaliation in the workplace is at the forefront of people’s minds when they make health and wellness decisions.
-According to a May 2021 survey by the American Psychiatric Association, over 4 in 10 employees are worried about retaliation if they seek mental health care or take time off for mental health.
-That number is even higher for employees 18-29 years old (59%) and 30-44 years old (54%), who are concerned about retaliation or being fired if they take time off for mental health.
+According to a May 2021 survey by the American Psychiatric Association, over 4 in 10 employees worry about retaliation if they seek mental health care or take time off for mental health.
+That number gets even higher for employees 18-29 years old (59%) and 30-44 years old (54%).

-So the healthy, ethical, efficient workplace of your dreams is really not possible without an explicit anti-retaliation culture.
+The bottom line: the healthy, ethical, efficient workplace of your dreams isn’t possible without an explicit anti-retaliation culture.
 And that requires implementing effective training that helps your employees and managers identify and report retaliation when they see it.

 1. Retaliation is terrible for team morale.